 Cinnamon oil helps in relieving stress and promote relaxation.
 Cinnamon oil arouses emotional and psychic forces and stimulates creativity.
-It may relieve feelings of weakness, depression, emotional coldness, physical tension and any tendency to isolation.
-In addition, cinnamon oil warms mind and emotions and may be helpful for dispelling feelings of loneliness.
+It may relieve feelings of weakness, depression, emotional coldness, physical tension, and any tendency to isolation.
+In addition, cinnamon oil warms minds and emotions and may be helpful for dispelling feelings of loneliness.

 Cinnamon bark oil has been used for thousands of years in Ayurvedic medicine to soothe aching joints and numb pain.
 It is still used for similar purposes in India, presumably because of its anti-inflammatory property.

 Cinnamon oil is a natural remedy to reduce pain from arthritis and rheumatism in muscles and joints.
 Antispasmodic, stimulant, and astringent properties make cinnamon oil helpful for relieving painful muscles and stiff joints.

 According to a study conducted to compare the anti-nociceptive effect of cinnamon oil with those of over-the-counter pain medications in mice, cinnamon oil possesses anti-nociceptive properties and has similar potency in chronic pain inhibition as over-the-counter pain medications.